 We are much faster at reading and better at comprehending books, articles, and letters that we find interesting.

-How to get yourself interested in otherwise uninteresting texts is largely a personal matter – what works for one might not work for another; but it might help if you can pretend the passage was written by someone you know, or that you really are interested in its topic and that understanding it is crucial to you for some very motivating reason (something more inherently intriguing, immediate, or tangible than merely doing well on the SAT).
+How to get yourself interested in otherwise uninteresting texts is largely a personal matter – what works for one might not work for another.
+But it might help if you can pretend the passage was written by someone you know, or that you are interested in its topic and that understanding it is crucial to you.

 Annotating (underlining and writing brief summaries of long paragraphs and important points) as you read is an effective way of forcing yourself to reflect on and engage with the text.